aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/200-virtualenv.md

 source .venv/bin/activate
 ```

-One a Windows platform, you would use this:
+On a Windows platform, you would use this:

 ```
 .venv\Scripts\activate.bat